thefallentree/parity-clique/README.md

 # parity-clique

-This is an out of tree maintained EIP225 (Clique Proof-of authority concensus engine) implementation for Parity.
-The engine implementation is mostly authorized by Yucong Sun, and there is some other changes pulled in from peoples noted in credits.
+This is an out of tree EIP225 (Clique Proof-of authority concensus engine) implementation for Parity.
+This implementation is mostly authorized by Yucong Sun, and there is some other changes pulled in from peoples noted in credits.
+It is also the software version in use in an Goerli authority node.

 # What is included:

 - [X] Sync & full block validation for clique based ethereum networks.
 - [X] Seal blocks and process votes according to EIP225 rules.
-- [X] built-in gensisis JSON files for easily connecting to Rinkeby, Goerli, and Kotti network.
+- [X] built-in genesis JSON files for easily connecting to Rinkeby, Goerli, and Kotti network.

 # TODO
 - [ ] JSON rpc for voting.